Dornier Aerodyne: Description

 The principle behind the Aerodyne is the combination of lift and thrust production in a single construction unit and flow channel, i.e. a ducted fan.
 Flaps at the end of the fan divert the outflowing air to produce lift, thrust, or a combination of both.
 As a result, the Aerodyne could be steered and flown in the entire range between hovering and full-forward flight.
 For forward flight, the Aerodyne had a conventional tail unit at the rear, which allowed for pitch and yaw control.
-The equipment was unmanned and operated by remote control.
+The Aerodyne itself was unmanned and operated by remote control.

-It was intended to be a land- or ship-supported drone (UAV) for aerial reconnaissance.
+It was intended to be a land- or ship-supported drone (UAV) that would perform aerial reconnaissance missions.